 What is the best Thrustmaster wheel base?
-Well, personally I found the ThrustMaster T300 servo base to be very compatible, satisfying to use, and it overall had everything I could want from a good wheel base for my wheel.
+The best Thrustmaster wheel base is the ThrustMaster T300 servo base, as it is very compatible, satisfying to use, and it overall had everything I could want from a good wheel base for my wheel.

 There are a few alternatives we’ll take a look at and I’ll go over their pros and cons so you can decide which one is for you.
 Wheel bases are often expensive so it’s important to do research and not make any impulse decisions.
 Keep reading and we will go over the great alternatives out there!

 What To Look For In A Good Sim Racing Wheel Base

 If immersion is high up on your list of what you need in your Sim racing experience then force feedback is a must have.
 Force feedback is what provides the resistance in your wheel when steering and uses motors to simulate different types of terrain.
 The resulting effect is a driving experience unlike any other.

 Range of rotation is just as important as force feedback for immersion.
 Most wheel bases will provide a good 900° of rotation.
 This is around the most optimal angle of rotation for a steering wheel while Sim racing as it provides you as much movement as you could possibly need.